 Though the introduction of residual learners has seen success in the above cases, limitations incurred by this architecture render it difficult to provide insightful and interpretive predictions.
 As the ML model learns to model the discrepancy, rather than the system itself.
-While studies discussed above have had success in utilizing this combination of physics-based modeling and machine learning, this key drawback severely limits its use cases, as well as its explainability and interpretability, in comparison to other architectures.
+While studies discussed above have had success in utilizing this combination of physics-based modelling and ML, this key drawback severely limits its use cases, as well as its explainability and interpretability, in comparison to other architectures.

 3.3.
-Physics-Informed Regularization
+Physics-informed regularization

 Regularization techniques have been fundamental in training ML models since their inception.
-Conventional regularization, such as Lasso (L1) or Ridge (L2) regularizations, incorporates an additional penalty term to reduce the model's capacity to overfit to data that may not be reflective of the general behavior of the system, resulting in simpler and more robust solutions.
-While this has been used extensively, a new trend involves the usage of physics-based regularization with machine learning.
+Conventional regularization, such as Lasso (L1) or Ridge (L2) regularizations, incorporates an additional penalty term to reduce the model's capacity to overfit data that may not be reflective of the general behaviour of the system, resulting in simpler and more robust solutions.
+While this has been used extensively, a new trend involves the usage of physics-based regularization with ML.
 This approach seeks to combine the advantages of physics-based models to enhance the accuracy, interpretability, and robustness of conventional data-driven solutions.
 Prior knowledge regarding the physical system is integrated as a part of the learning process, either as constraints or regularizers, effectively encoding the physical constraints to aid in guiding the optimization process in producing physically meaningful solutions.
-Past implementations of physics-based regularization involved solving the physical equations and incorporating them as constraints in the optimization problem (Ruhnau et al., 2007; Oware et al., 2013).
+Past implementations of physics-based regularization involved solving the physical equations and incorporating them as constraints in the optimization problem (Oware et al., 2013; Ruhnau et al., 2007).
 However, this approach is computationally expensive and limited to physical systems that are mostly well-understood.
-With the recent advancements in deep learning and the availability of large amounts of data, new techniques have been developed that combine physics-based modeling and ML to be more efficient and scalable.
+With the recent advancements in deep learning and the availability of large amounts of data, new techniques have been developed that combine physics-based modelling and ML to be more efficient and scalable.
 For instance, in recent studies such as the work of Raissi et al. (2019), a novel regularization approach was proposed that leverages the structure of the physical system to learn more efficient representations.
-The proposed method, termed physics-informed neural networks (PINNs), incorporates the governing equations of the physical system a as regularizers in the loss function .
-A summary of compiled literature employing g this technique i is provided in Tał ole 5.
+The proposed method, termed PINNs, incorporates the governing equations of the physical system as regularizers in the loss function.
+A summary of compiled literature employing this technique is provided in Table 4.